 The Public Safety Grant Administration Office has been tasked with the implementation of the Statewide Body Worn Camera program.
 Applications received from state and local law enforcement agencies will become subgrant awards for those agencies to purchase, provide training, and launch a body worn camera program in their jurisdictions.
 The figures below represent the cumulative count of body worn cameras deployed to law enforcement agencies throughout Rhode Island.
 For purposes of this measure, "deployed" means the infrastructure (cloud storage, etc.) is in place, training is complete, and the camera is in the field.
 [Note: Body worn camera deployment began in 2023.]

-Frequency: A Frequency: Annual Reporting Period: Calendar Year
+Frequen Frequency: Annual d: Calendar Year •

-2021 2022 2023 2024 2025
+2022 2023 2024 2025 2026

-Target 500 1,000 1,700 1,700 1,700
+Target 1,000 1,700 1,700 1,700 1,700

-Actual 1,742
+Actual 1,742 1,864

 E-911

 Medical Calls Received